 It had seven cases of residents abusing other residents, with several physical attacks.

-Cheryl Chichak of Alberta Human Services says Michener Centre is a safe facility but it houses people with severe disabilities who have communication and behavioural problems.
+Cheryl Chichak of Alberta Human Services says the Michener Centre is a safe facility but it houses people with severe disabilities who have communication and behavioural problems.

 “So you do get some altercations between individuals.
 But the staff are very skilled at handling those situations and they respond right away,” she said.